 Baker Tilly International member firms' tax specialists guide multinational clients through the complexity of the world's indirect tax systems.
 The following are some of the areas in which they can provide valuable support:

-- Information about the indirect taxes in force in more than 100 countries worldwide.
+- Information about the indirect taxes in force in more than 100 locations worldwide.
 Advice on business structures that mitigate the effects of indirect taxes and give a competitive advantage

 - Registration of businesses for indirect tax purposes where this is legally required or where it is voluntary but will nevertheless produce financial benefits

 - Preparation of periodic returns.
-In some countries' indirect tax systems the filing of returns can produce refunds of the indirect taxes which the business has itself incurred
+In some locations' indirect tax systems the filing of returns can produce refunds of the indirect taxes which the business has itself incurred

 - Acting as a fiscal representative for businesses.
-Some countries insist that foreign businesses make such an appointment as a precondition for their being allowed to trade in the country
+Some locations insist that foreign businesses make such an appointment as a precondition for their being allowed to trade in the location

 - Negotiations with national indirect tax authorities and the resolution of disputes.